THE CO2 TAX ON LIGHT COMMERCIAL VEHICLES

 From the beginning of 2020, light commercial vehicles (LNF) will also be subject to the CO2 tax regulations in Switzerland.

-We inform small importers and large importers about the most important information on the CO2 tax on LNF.
+We inform small importers and large importers about the most important aspects of the CO2 tax on LNF.

-The light commercial vehicles affected by the CO2 tax include delivery vans and light semi-trailers that are
+The light commercial vehicles affected by the CO2 levy include vans and light semi-trailer trucks which

 - imported into Switzerland or

 DEFINITIONS: DELIVERY VANS, LIGHT SEMI-TRAILERS, PLACING ON THE MARKET

 - Delivery vans (vehicle category N1) are light motor vehicles for the transport of goods with a maximum of nine seats including the driver (Article 11 paragraph 2 letter e of the Ordinance on Technical Requirements for Road Vehicles, VTS).

 - Semitrailers (vehicle category N) are motor vehicles used to pull semi-trailers (Article 11 paragraph 2 letter i VTS).

 - Light motor vehicles are motor vehicles with a permissible total weight of up to 3.5 tonnes (Article 10 paragraph 2 VTS).

 - Vehicles are deemed to be placed on the market for the first time if they are registered in Switzerland for the first time and if the use specified in the initial registration corresponds to the actual use by the end user (Article 17(2) CO2 Ordinance).
 Imported vehicles that were admitted to circulation abroad more than six months before the customs declaration are not considered to have been put into circulation in Switzerland for the first time (Article 17 paragraph 2bis CO2 Ordinance).